codeforkansascity/TrashTrackerSMSApp/readme.md

 ## Description

 Trash Tracker is a simple, lightweight system that allows residents and staff of the Lykins neighborhood to report illegal dumping with a simple text message.
-This app records the reporting messages.
+This app is one of its three repositories.
+It performs the function of recording the reporting messages.

 ## Installation
 1. Install dependencies